LeeMerrow/Pokemon-Popularity/README.md

 | Activate | `source venv/bin/activate` | `source venv/Scripts/activate` |
 | Install | `pip install -r requirements.txt` | `pip install -r requirements.txt` |
 | Deactivate | `deactivate` | `deactivate` |

+## Data Analysis Capstone Features List

+Here are the features that I have used for this project

+### 1. Loading data
+Read two data files (CSV)
+### 2. Clean and operate on the data while combining them
+Clean data and perform a pandas merge on two values and calculate a mean value
+### 3. Visualize / Present data
+Make 3+ seaborn visualizations
+### 4. Best practices: Enhance project to a higher tier
+Utilize a virtual environment and inclued instructions in README file
+### 5. Interpretation of data